hrbrmstr/quarto-organization-template/README.md

 - $ `git commit -m 'saving the base'`
 - Rename the `_extensions/` **`organization`** to some easy to type name.
 - Edit `_extensions/_extension.yml` and make changes to the (ugh) YAML.
+  - NOTE: if you add/change included assets/resources, make sure to modify `format-resources` in the YAML
 - Replace `_extensions/logo.png` with your logo
 - Replace `_extensions/space.jpg` with a background image (add more if you want easily available ones)
 - Edit `_extensions/theme.scss`.
 It's a full theme.
 Modify background/foreground/etc colors at-will.